Christopher Columbus's journal: Publication history

-All existing copies of the journal are based on the journal's abstract – a manuscript of 76 folios discovered later in the library of the Duke of the Infantado by Martín Fernández de Navarrete.
-The manuscript was kept in the Biblioteca Nacional de España until 1925 when it was reported as missing.
+All existing copies of the journal are based on Bartolomé de las Casas' abstract – a manuscript of 76 folios discovered in the library of the Duke of the Infantado by Martín Fernández de Navarrete in 1790.
+The manuscript was kept in the Biblioteca Nacional de España until 1925 when it was reported missing.
 Navarrete reported the discovery of the journal's abstract to his friend, Juan Batista Muñoz, who used it in his Historia del Nuevo Mundo published in 1793.
 In 1825, Navarrete published the abstract with expanded abbreviations, spelled out numerals, corrected punctuation and modernized spelling.
-All editions of Navarrete's copy since 1825 differ to some extent from the las Casas copy.
-In 1892, an edition of Navarrete's copy was published by Italian scholar Cesare De Lollis with critical apparatus.
-In 1962, Carlos Sanz published a facsimile of the Las Casas copy using Navarrete's copy.

-Bartolomé de las Casas did not have the original journal either and ordered a scribe to make a copy of the journal's abstract.
-The scribe made several errors while copying the abstract, such as frequent confusions of Columbian leagues with Roman miles.
-The authenticity of las Casas's copy was challenged by Henri Vignaud and Rómulo D. Carbia, both of whom believed the copy was largely or entirely a fabrication.
-In 1939, las Casas's copy was proven to be authentic by Samuel Eliot Morison, and this view was endorsed in later studies.
+Bartolomé de las Casas did not have the original journal either and was relying on a copy when he made his abstract.
+The author of this copy made several errors, frequently confusing the Columbian league with the Roman mile.
+The authenticity of las Casas's abstract was challenged by Henri Vignaud and Rómulo D. Carbia, both of whom believed it to be largely or entirely a fabrication.
+In 1939, las Casas's abstract was proven to be authentic by Samuel Eliot Morison, and this view was endorsed in later studies.